Assistant Professor

 While I am currently not actively seeking to accept new Ph.D. students, I am always willing to consider exceptional candidates.
 Furthermore, I am always interested in supervising individual research projects and graduation theses with undergraduate and master’s students.
 For undergraduate students, suitable course-credit based options include ITCS 4750, ITSC 4850, ITSC 4990, ITSC 4991 or the projects I offer at the Office of Undergraduate Research (which are typically paid).
 For master’s students, suitable research project options include the individual study modules ITCS 6880, ITCS 6881 and ITCS 6882 and the computer science thesis ITCS 6991.
 Please contact me by email or in person if you are interested.

-In Fall 2023, I am teaching a graduate course on Optimization for Machine Learning and Data Science.
-The targeted audience for this course are master’s and Ph.D. students in computer science, mathematics, data science and electrical engineering.
+In Fall 2024, I am teaching a course on the Bitcoin protocol, which covers the computer science foundations of Bitcoin and its underlying economic principles.
+The targeted audience for this course are undergraduate and master’s students in computer science, mathematics and economics.
 Feel free to reach out for me if you have any questions.

 My last name can also be written as Kuemmerle.